How Can We Help?

 How do both the SQS and Lambda get implemented together for concurrency?

-While attempting to work with SQS, you must wait for messages to get received, then get them processed and deleted out of the queue.
-In case you forget to delete the message, it is going to return after the specified VisibilityTimeout, since SQS believes that the processing had failed and shall make it available for getting consumed again, so you’re not going to lose any messages.
+While attempting to work with SQS, you must wait for messages to get received, then get them processed and deleted from the queue.
+In case you forget to delete the message, it will return after the specified VisibilityTimeout since SQS believes that the processing has failed and shall make it available for consumption again, so you’re not going to lose any messages.
 This process will not be applied while utilizing SQS as an event source for Lambda because you won’t be touching the SQS part!

 The function level concurrent execution limit will also limit you as it defaults to a shared pool of unreserved concurrency allocation being 1000/region.
-This may be lowered through specifying reserved concurrent executions parameter to being a subset out of the limit of your account.
-Nonetheless, it is going to subtract that number out of your shared pool, thus affecting different functions!
-In addition, in case your Lambda is VPC-enabled, this means that Amazon EC2 limits are going to be applied.
+This may be lowered by specifying the reserved concurrent executions parameter to be a subset of the limit of your account.
+Nonetheless, it will subtract that number from your shared pool, thus affecting different functions!
+In addition, if your Lambda is VPC-enabled, this means that Amazon EC2 limits are going to be applied.

-If you choose to take your SQS up a level, you’re going to notice the number of messages in flight starting to increase.
-That’s going to be your Lambda slowly scaling out as a response to the queue size, and finally it will hit concurrency limit.
-These messages are going to be consumed and using synchronous invocation is going to be a total failure along with an exception.
+If you take your SQS up a level, you will notice the number of messages in flight starting to increase.
+That will be your Lambda slowly scaling out as a response to the queue size, and finally, it will hit the concurrency limit.
+These messages will be consumed, and synchronous invocation will be a total failure, with an exception.
 This is where the SQS retry policy is most useful.

 What do you think is going to happen upon adding one queue as your event source for 2 distinct functions?
-Yep, it is definitely going to act as being a load balancer.
+Yep, it is going to act as a load balancer.

 SQS Lambda Concurrency